dottedmag/dottedmag.net/src/cv.md

 Some of my code can be found on most Linux machines.
 If you are using a desktop Linux system, you might consider executing `man 1 unshare` and referring to the `AUTHORS` section.

-### Technical leadership

-I have experience in introducing, setting up and fine-tuning software development, testing, and deployment processes.
-I established engineering processes for code review, continuous integration, and unit and acceptance testing in Ridge, CFEngine and OpenInkpot.

-### Product management

-At Ridge, I have defined product requirements based on customers needs, aiming to make the product appealing to various roles within our customers' organizations.

-In OpenInkpot, I determined the product scope, gathered information about customer needs, and translated them into specific product requirements.

-### Project management

-I have managed small, volunteer-based teams, including the the distributed team responsible for producing software for the Azbooka e-reader of the OpenInkpot project.

 <div style="page-break-before: always;"></div>